 Conclusions and Recommendations

-There are several recommendations that will be presented in this subsystem.
-First, Baltic birch plywood is not the right choice of material to use, if having abundant budget.
-Because the Baltic birch hard wood is easy to be deformed in the structure based on its material properties, and it is hard to control the error which is using table saw machine and handing drilling machine to cut and drill on it.
+There are several recommendations in regard to this subsystem.
+First, Baltic birch plywood is not theoptimum choice of material to use, if relatively larger budget than that of this project is available.
+Because the Baltic Birch plywood is easy to be deformed in the structure based on its material properties, it is difficult to control the error produced while using the table saw and hand drill to cut and drill into it.
 However, there are many better choices of material that can be used in this subsystem such as plastic, aluminum, and Plexiglas.
-Except the choices of material, flat-head wood screw also is not a good choices to use in this subsystem, because it is hard to control when drilling inside of the material.
-However, if changing the design and using bolt to replace screw, it will be more accurate in the process of assembling.
+Besides the choices of material, flat-head wood screws are is not the optimum choice to use in this subsystem, because it is hard to control when drilling inside of the material.
+However, design is changed to allow the use of bolts to replace the screws, it will be more accurate in the process of assembling.

 X/Y Translation (JC)